newideas-code/project-2/README.md

 # Project 2: Simple Arithmetic Calculator

-This project demonstrates a basic arithmetic calculation using JavaScript.
-It adds two numbers and displays the result on the console.
+This project is a basic demonstration of arithmetic calculations using JavaScript.
+It showcases a simple addition operation and includes a separate demo file to illustrate basic console output.

 ## Table of Contents